mobspace/MobScannerSDK-IOS/README.md

 To use these ViewControllers add the target ViewController to the Storyboard of your app and assign corresponding Storyboard ID.
 Also make sure to assign Module as 'MobScannerSDK'.
 Note, please make sure to add 'ImageFilterViewController' to storyboard and assign Storyboard ID as 'ImageFilterViewController'.

-However, the developer are allowed to make their own ViewControllers using the SDK custom views (discussed below).

 ### CameraViewController
 Before using Camera or Photo Gallery, make sure that your App has necessary permissions as described above.